Please enter your email in order to download this publication.

 In contrast, a typical leadership competency model describes inputs, i.e. strategic thinker, relationship builder, that may contribute to many different outcomes but provide no guidance towards any particular outcome.
 For more details on Success Models and how to implement them, read “Life After the Competency Model.”

-You will have scheduled 45 minute interviews with up to 10 executive team members and invited them to a 2-hour discussion the afternoon of Day 3.
+You will have scheduled 45-minute interviews with up to 10 executive team members and invited them to a 2-hour discussion on the afternoon of Day 3.